-Following the best practices of angelfish care, this is an approximation of how many fish you can have per gallon, depending on the size of their bodies:
+Following best practices, this is an approximation of how many fish you can have per gallon, depending on the size of their bodies:

-Silver dollar sized: one fish per three gallons.
+- Silver dollar sized: one per three gallons.

-Young adult stock ready to pair: one fish per five gallons.
+- Young adult stock ready to pair: one per five gallons.